A Mere 12 Data Points per Year

 For this reason, we chose to take on the additional task of building hardware for our intended platform.
 In the process, we elected to develop two hardware devices: one for each of the data-collection methods described above.
 We believe that offering two devices promotes consumer choice and fosters wider adoption.

 For most users, we offer a CT-based system to transmit data to Wi-Fi and cloud services.
 Interestingly, this device may even be used in the so-called ZigBee markets described below.
 Consequently, we consider this hardware configuration to be "universal."
 It is also a great choice for those who may wish to avoid working through a utility to gain data access.
 That said, like other analog solutions described in Method #2 above, it requires installation behind the breaker panel.

 In addition to the two larger, 200A CT clamps for measuring main electrical feeds, the Vue expands to accommodate additional circuits.
-Each Vue expansion module can accept discrete input from up to eight smaller, 50-amp CT clamps.
+Each Vue can accept discrete input from up to sixteen smaller, 50-amp CT clamps.
 In this manner, the Vue can be used directly to monitor individual appliances, rooms, or sections of a home as desired.
-The Vue Expansion Module will be available by the fall of 2019.

 Through the Utility's Wireless Connection